xini/silverstripe-soapserver/README.md

 **This module is just a wrapper for the "[restfulserver](https://github.com/silverstripe/silverstripe-restfulserver)" module, internally all SOAP calls are rewritten as RESTful calls**

+This module was originally developed as core part of the SilverStripe CMS, but since April 2106 is has been maintained by http://github.com/xini

 ## Requirements

  * SilverStripe 3.0 or newer